 How does the domain verification work?

-Domain validation is typically done either by verifying the existence of a specified DNS record (Domain Name Server record) or the existence of a file accessible via HTTP.
+Domain validation is typically done either by verifying the existence of a specified Domain Name Server record.
+Or the existence of a file accessible via HTTP.
 If the requestor can create either of these, they meet the criteria for demonstrating control of the domain.
 For a more detailed explanation see: How it Works

-The initial process was manual, where a system needed to be built using the Let’s Encrypt platform to validate all Azapi hosted sites.
+The initial process was manual, where a system needed to be built using the Let’s Encrypt platform to validate.
 Each site needed to be validated individually.

 How long is my Let’s Encrypt certificate valid for?

 Let’s Encrypt works on a cycle of 90 days.
 Azapi will automatically renew the certificate after 60 days.
 This allows us a fail-safe of 30 days should the certificate, for whatever reason, not renew on day 60.

 You, as the customer would not need to renew the certificate and certification is effectively indefinite.